axperotto/StateMachineTest/README.md

 # State Machine Test

 The project demonstrates a minimal finite state machine engine designed with MISRA-C style in mind.
+All public APIs are documented with Doxygen comments and the code casts ignored return values to `void` to satisfy MISRA C:2023 Rule 17.7.
 A simple example shows three states—IDLE, WORK and DONE—with deterministic transitions driven by events.

 ## Building